How to Winterize Pool: Complete Troubleshooting Guide 2026

 Optimal timing: Begin winterization when daytime temperatures consistently stay below 65°F and nighttime temperatures approach 45°F. This typically occurs 4-6 weeks before first expected freeze.

-Test water chemistry one final time before final closure, ensuring FC level is 1-3 ppm, pH is 7.4-7.6, and all other parameters are balanced.
+Test water chemistry one final time before final closure, ensuring FC is raised to SLAM level for your CYA (about 40% of your CYA) before closing - for example ~28-32 ppm at CYA 70-80; closing low invites spring algae, pH is 7.4-7.6, and all other parameters are balanced.
 This investment in proper winterization prevents thousands in potential damage and ensures easier spring opening.

 Need More Help?